Check the Racing Forum for this week's location and cancellations due to weather:

 There are also training events every weekend where intermediate-advanced racers do a 10 mile paddle at about 80% of race speed in a tight pack.
 This is great training for riding a wake, popping it up in the shallows, dealing with the waves of other boats, and paddling in a current effectively.
 Once you know the basics of racing and want to take your skills to the next level this is the place to do it.
 Contact us for further information on these events.

 How long are canoe races?

-Races are commonly between 5 and 20 miles.
+Local races are commonly between 5 and 20 miles.
 This translates to 1-3 hours of paddling.
-Some races are up to 120 miles.
-The most common ones are 7-12 miles.
+Some of the national races are up to 120 miles and 18 hours long; the most common ones are 7-12 miles.
 The Hoigaards Paddle Derby offers 5, 6, or 7 mile courses and are a great place to start.
 The 3 most famous, top level national races are all 80-120 miles over 1 or 3 days.

 What equipment do I need to start?